-Dr Campbell, who died in January this year aged 68, worked as Lecturer in Music, University Organist and Director of Chapel Music in the University of Glasgow from 1975 to 2000.
+Dr Campbell, who died in January 2018 aged 68, worked as Lecturer in Music, University Organist and Director of Chapel Music in the University of Glasgow from 1975 to 2000.
 He contributed greatly to the collegiate musical life of the University and was also a very popular conductor of the University Choral Society.
 He was a founder of the choir Russkaya Cappella.
 Along with his wife Dr Svetlana Zvereva, he was joint musical director of the chamber choir which is based in Glasgow.

 Scottish Voices is an ensemble of women’s voices (soloists, not choristers), under the musical direction of Graham Hair.

-The 2nd part of the concert, sung by the soloists of Scottish Voices included works supported by Creative Scotland, by composers who worked with Dr Campbell in Glasgow and elsewhere over many years: Graham Hair's Mediterranean Songs, part 2, John Maxwell Geddes's Castle Mills Suite, and music by Edward McGuire, Tommy Fowler and Nicky Hind.
+The 2nd part of the concert, sung by the soloists of Scottish Voices will include works supported by Creative Scotland, by composers who worked with Dr Campbell in Glasgow and elsewhere over many years: Graham Hair's Mediterranean Songs, part 2, John Maxwell Geddes's Castle Mills Suite, and music by Edward McGuire, Tommy Fowler and Nicky Hind.

 The Beatson Pebble Appeal raises funds in support of the team of cancer researchers at the University of Glasgow.